Identifying and Preventing Gender Bias

 Recorded Webinars

-Critical Need for Law Enforcement Agencies to Identify Gender Bias in Responses to Sexual Assault and Domestic Violence: Chief Tom Tremblay (Ret.) and Dave Thomas of the IACP outline the concept of gender bias, and its potential impact on agency responses to reports of sexual assault and domestic violence.
+Critical Need for Law Enforcement Agencies to Identify Gender Bias in Responses to Sexual Assault and Domestic Violence: Chief Tom Tremblay (ret.) and Dave Thomas outline the concept of gender bias and its potential impact on agency responses to reports of sexual assault and domestic violence.

 Law Enforcement and Building Trust with LGBTQI+ Communities: Sergeant Denise Jones, with the Clark County Sheriff's Office (OH), discusses how police departments can build trust with LGBTQI+ communities in their jurisdiction in order to increase the reporting of crimes of domestic and sexual violence in such minority groups.